touchlane/Docs/docs/Company/Career/Roles/2_tech_lead.md

 ## Salary
 1. Salary growth limit is tied to project rate
 2. Salary cannot drop below its most recent amount (ie. due to a project shift or a temporary bench)
-3. Tech Lead Manager is additionally granted a monetary bonus based on company's annual return
+3. Tech Lead is additionally granted a monetary bonus based on company's annual return